0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/04_CloudTrail/README.md

 - From the drop down menu select the bucket that you created previously
 - Click Create.

-Aditional details can be found [here](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-a-trail-using-the-console-first-time.html#creating-a-trail-in-the-console)
+Aditional details can be found [here](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-a-trail-using-the-console-first-time.html#creating-a-trail-in-the-console).

-The logs should start showign up within 15 minutes.
+# Be aware of the delay

+CloudTrail is not workign in real time, there is a dicent delay betwen an action and the action showign up in the logs.
+Some times it can take up to 15 minutes for somethign to show up.
+Remember to be patient befroe you asume that nothing happened.